 I’m sure glad things worked out as they have.
 The next time you think about whether to go to McD’s or Burger King for lunch just remember that it could have an impact on your son’s son’s son.
 Too deep?
 Probably.
 It’s why most of us are just thankful for the things around us; those that we often take for granted on a daily basis.
 This Thanksgiving I’m thankful for EVERYTHING; even my ex-girlfriend.

 It isn’t how it used to be; not anymore.
 The internet has completely changed the landscape.
 Years ago when someone said they came from the Apartment Guide chances are that was where they found you.
-The only place.
+Probably the only place.
 In 2010, someone might start their apartment search on Google at 11pm in their PJ’s on the couch.
 By midnight they’ve seen your property on a pile of different websites and submitted a prospect card through your internet site.
 Which source do you hope to measure from?

 There are several schools of thought on this one: